About the Court

 An Ashtabula County resident who desires to legally change his or her name must file an application in the Ashtabula County Probate Court.
 The Court hears name changes for both adults and minors.
 The person seeking the name change must be a resident of Ashtabula County for at least one year prior to filing the application.
 All matters are set for hearing and publication is required in all cases.
 Approximately 50 name changes are processed annually in the Probate Court.

 Approximately 650 marriage licenses are issued annually by the Ashtabula County Probate Court to couples who desire to be married within the State of Ohio.
-Couples should bring a current photo ID, like a driver's license or State ID, a
+The cost of a marriage license is $50.00 and includes 5 certified copies of the complete marriage record.
+Additional copies requested at the time of license issuance are $2.00. each.

-The Honorable Charles G. Hague is the Judge and Clerk of the Ashtabula County Probate Court.
+The Honorable Albert S. Camplese is the Judge and Clerk of the Ashtabula County Probate Court.
 This Court of Common Pleas Judgeship is an elected position with a six year term.
 As the Clerk of the Probate Court, the Judge is responsible for keeping and maintaining all records and filings in the Probate Court.

 Under Ohio Law, a Judge may appoint Magistrates, who are attorneys admitted to practice in this State, to handle certain cases filed with the Court.
 Due to its increasing case load, the Ashtabula County Probate Court uses a Magistrate to assist the Judge in the operation of the Court.
 The Magistrate hears cases and issues decisions which may become the Court’s Order or be modified by the Judge upon review.
 Use of a Magistrate has proven to be an efficient and effective means of handling the increasing volume of filings in the Ashtabula County Probate Court.